openai/summarize-from-feedback/model_card.md

 ## Model Details

 This model was developed by researchers at OpenAI to help us understand how large language models can be trained with human feedback, to optimize an objective that is better aligned with the goals of the task they are given.
 We focus on the task of abstractive summarization of English text.
 This model card details the 1.3 billion parameter Transformer model trained with human feedback (henceforth ‘the model’), as we are releasing both the weights and the evaluation code for this model.
-To train the model we use data collected primarily from external contractors.<a name="fn1">[1]</a>
+To train the model we use data collected primarily from external contractors.<sup>[[1]](#fn1)</sup>

 ### Model date
 July 2020